Chris Yue Fu

 Cognitive and Behavioral Change in the AI Era, INFO 498 F, Instructor on Record, Winter 2025

 The course combines hands-on studio tasks with reflective learning.
 Students experiment with a variety of AI tools for tasks such as writing literature reviews, enhancing interpersonal communication, and engaging in creative projects like designing advertisements or generating movie storyboards.
 Weekly reflections help students critically evaluate their use of AI tools over the academic quarter.
 Students’ final projects includes innovative ideas such as privacy-aware features for chat-based systems, AI-human therapy apps, social media influencers powered by AI-generated animal videos, and AI-driven marketing automation for small businesses.
-This course provides a blend of creativity, critical thinking, and practical application, and earns an overall student evaluation score of 4.5 out of 5.
+This course provides a blend of creativity, critical thinking, and practical application.

 Beyond Research

 Beyond my academic research, I like a wide range of activities.
 I enjoy drawing pencil sketches, playing piano, guitar, and drums.
-I am also a certified Yoga teacher (YTT 200) and play competitive badminton frequently.
+I am also a certified Yoga teacher (YTT 200) and play badminton frequently.
 I hike, windsurf, sail in the summer, and snowboard or ski in the winter.
 Before pursuing my Ph.D., I worked as a project manager in the San Francisco Bay Area for several years.
 Moving to Seattle for my Ph.D. has been a great experience, and I really enjoy the journey of academic life.
-I’ve never regretted my decision to return to school!
-I aim to stay on campus after graduation (aiming to become a professor).